topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### unban_chat_member
-If your Bot is Admin af a chat he can unban a kicked user.
+If your Bot is Admin of a chat he can unban a kicked user.

 *usage:*  unban_chat_member "${CHAT[ID]}" "${USER[ID]}"

 ##### leave_chat
-Bot will leave chat.
+Bot will leave given chat.

 *usage:* leave_chat "${CHAT[ID]}"